MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 ### Deploy the bot to Azure

-To deploy the bot, follow the steps in the How to [Deploy your bot to Azure](https://aka.ms/azure-bot-deployment-cli).
+To deploy the bot, follow the steps in the [How to deploy your bot to Azure](https://aka.ms/azure-bot-deployment-cli).

 Alternatively, while in Visual Studio, you can follow these steps: